christian-dienbauer/aws-cicd/README.md

 2. Provision GitHub as an OIDC

-    The following command will define GitHub as an OIDC provider and creates an IAM role with a web identity that the GitHub actions can use to push docker images to AWS ECR
+    The following command will define GitHub as an OIDC provider and create an IAM role with a web identity that the GitHub Actions can use to push Docker images to AWS ECR.

    ```bash
     make provision_oidc